Most Chinese believe that cheese smells like a kitchen rag, but there definitely is a future for cheese in China.

 First of all, you should know that most of the Chinese do not like cheese, or at least the typical cheeses Westerners eat every day.
 Indeed they think it smells horrible and find hard cheeses such as Gruyere or Emmental outright disgusting.

 However, more and more Chinese people would like to try new things and to taste imported products, as is attested in many of the posts in this blog.
 This also includes cheese, especially in first-tier cities such as Shanghai, Beijing or Guangzhou.
 However, almost all cheese consumed by Chinese is processed, as this removes some of the most problematic properties (texture and odour).
-China has produced 27,000 mt of cheese in 2016; 10,000 mt made from domestic raw milk and the remaining 17,000 mt being processed imported cheese.
+Reliable cheese-related statistics about China are notorious hard to get.
+According to a usually reliable Chinese soure, the country has produced 27,000 mt of cheese in 2016; 10,000 mt made from domestic raw milk and the remaining 17,000 mt being processed imported cheese.
+The OECD-FAO and USDA statistics are considerably higher, but I suspect that those figures include some yoghurt, which by some producers, in particular in the South, is named suanrulao ‘sour yoghurt’.

 Chinese Vice Agriculture Minister Yu Kangzhen stated on Dec.
 13, 2017, speaking at an event to encourage cheese consumption in schools, that efforts should be made to develop dry dairy products like cheese to improve dairy product structure and boost the dairy industry.
 Chang Yi, chairman of Beijing Sanyuan Food (see below), said at the event that China’s cheese consumption could grow by more than tenfold in future, and that he expected the cheese industry to maintain annual growth of 20% in the next five years.